🔤 What is a token?

 The basic building block of LLMs

 A token is not a word.
 Nor is it a character.
-It's an intermediate unit that the model uses to "read" and "write" text.
+It is an intermediate unit that the model uses to "read" and "write" text.

-Concretely, a tokenizer (splitting algorithm) divides text into chunks called subwords.
-Here's how it works:
+Specifically, a tokenizer (splitting algorithm) divides the text into pieces called subwords.
+Here is how it works:

 | Original text | Tokens (approximate) | Count |